mikeball/tool/README.md

 > __NOTE__: This is still experimental.

-A minimal ClojureScript build tool using a [standard config file], `cljs.edn` or `cljs.json`.
+A minimal ClojureScript build tool using a [standard config file], `cljs.edn`.
 It provides a layer over the [Quick Start] scripts to provide dependency management and a central config.

 [standard config file]:https://github.com/shaunlebron/standardized-cljs/